Gordon Todd Skinner: Caribbean operations

-In May of 1988, Skinner picked up friends Robert Chapman and Scott Aitken in a CB-1 standby emergency offshore mineral and oil vessel.
-Although the friends knew he planned to pick up a 10,000 lb. shipment of cannabis, Skinner was operating under the guise of a fuel-hauling operation.
-An affidavit from the period proves that he was working as a government operative for Operation Greenback at the time.
-Later, in 1989, according to the affidavit and a heavily-redacted, court-ordered release of FOIA files, he became involved in HIDTA--before it was publicly formed in 1990.
-The vessel had been acquired by General Moise Seligman and was outfitted with military-only Raytheon Sat-Nav A and Loran-C notching equipment capable of pinpoint geolocation.
-During a tropical storm, Skinner's boat was inspected by the U.S. Coast Guard and was allowed to continue its passage.

 His next case in 1989 was against brothers John and Horace Morgan in Montego Bay, Jamaica.
 The Morgans controlled multiple gas stations, a hotel, car rental, and the Fairfield Plantation Resort.
 The DEA claimed they led the local drug market for marijuana (including hashish) and cocaine.
 The plan was for him to convince John Morgan to meet Skinner in the Cayman Islands, where Skinner would sell him a boat full of marijuana, and Morgan would be arrested in Georgetown.
 On December 7, Skinner flew to Grand Cayman, and set up the sting operation with Gloucester County detectives and an agent from the DEA Miami field office.
 On February 20, 1990, Skinner flew to Jamaica, and using a series of aliases, he leased a 78-foot oil field utility boat.
 A hurricane wrecked the tanker, which he failed to insure, off the coast of Jamaica.
 The marijuana shipment was ruined.
 Cayman Islands customs officials boarded the boat and gave him one hour to leave the country.
 Skinner's friend, Joe Seligman, ended up paying for some part of the $80,000 in unpaid lease bills.

-While Skinner was in Jamaica, he met Everett LaVay McKinley, a preacher from South Dakota who set up the World Fidelity Bank in Grenada.
-The bank promised a 48% return on investment, and 212 church members gave McKinley $5.5 million to invest, which was never returned to them.
+While in Jamaica, Skinner met Everett LaVay McKinley, a preacher from South Dakota who set up the World Fidelity Bank in Grenada.
+The bank promised a 48% return on investment, and 212 church members gave McKinley $5.5 million to invest, which was never returned to them—an act of securities fraud.
 McKinley tried to involve Skinner in the scam, and Skinner testified to authorities about it.
 McKinley was sentenced to 27 years.